akankshya107/evaluation_interface/guideline_summary_evaluation.md

 ---

-**Question 1: List the key details of the summary.**
+##### Question 1: List the key details of the summary.

->Write the key details of the summary *in your own words*.
+Write the key details of the summary *in your own words*.
 For summary A, a possible response is:

->The summary includes the key details of the execution of six cabinet ministers in the early morning and the heavy rain.
+* The summary includes the key details of the execution of six cabinet ministers in the early morning and the heavy rain.
->Further, the summary includes the key details of the minister sick with typhoid and how he was sitting on his knees when shot.
+* The summary includes the key details of the minister sick with typhoid and how he was sitting on his knees when shot.
->Lastly, the summary talks about the image of human suffering painted by the story.
+* The summary talks about the image of human suffering painted by the story.

->For summary B, a possible response is:
+For summary B, a possible response is:

->The summary includes the key details of the execution of six cabinet ministers in the early morning during heavy rain.
+* The summary includes the key details of the execution of six cabinet ministers in the early morning during heavy rain.
->Further, the summary includes the key details of the minister sick with typhoid and how he was too weak to stand.
+* The summary includes the key details of the minister sick with typhoid and how he was too weak to stand.
->Lastly, the summary talks about the minister lying in a puddle of water when shot.
+* The summary talks about the minister lying in a puddle of water when shot.

-**Question 2: Is the information in the summary consistent with the story?**
+##### Question 2: Is the information in the summary consistent with the story?

->This question asks you to judge whether or not the summary is consistent with the original story.
+This question asks you to judge whether or not the summary is consistent with the original story.
 The events and details described in the summary should not misrepresent details from the story or include details that are unsupported by the story.

->For example, *Summary A* is consistent with the story.
+For example, *Summary A* is consistent with the story.
 The last bold sentence in *Summary A* contains some commentary on the story, and we ask you to ignore commentary in evaluating consistency.
 The response would be "Yes" for *Summary A*.

->*Summary B* is **not** consistent with the story as the minister was sitting in the puddle of water instead of lying in it.
+*Summary B* is **not** consistent with the story as the minister was sitting in the puddle of water instead of lying in it.
 The response would be "No" for *Summary B*.

-#### Payment
+### Payment
 For the initial pilot study, you will be paid $35 to evaluate 33 summaries.
 You will be paid via Upwork once you have completed the pilot.
 Please allow a few days to submit the payment.

 **Thank you so much for participating in our study!!
 We would love to hear any feedback that you may have about this task!**